QuantiModo/quantimodo-sdk-javascript/docs/StudiesApi.md

 # **getStudiesCreated**
 > GetStudiesResponse getStudiesCreated(opts)

-Get studies you have joined
+Get cohort studies you have created

-These are studies that you have created.
+These are cohort studies that you have created.

 ### Example
 ```javascript